In this article you will learn:

 4. What happens during the project execution and what’s the project health

-As soon as the first task of your project is set to “in progress” the project plan is calculated forward ensuring a successively project progress.
+As soon as the first task of the critical chain is set to “in progress” the chain is calculated forward ensuring a successively project progress.

 As the project progresses, each responsible updates the tasks and millstones, estimating the remaining days needed for completion.
 These updates help measure project progress and track buffer consumption.
 The relation between progress and buffer usage determines the project's time status: on track, at risk, or delayed.